Lost Your Pet

 Blanket the Neighborhood

-Good places to post your flyers include dog parks and runs, pet supply stores and pet grooming shops and veterinary offices.
+Good places to post your flyers include pet supply stores, pet grooming shops and veterinary offices.
 Various commercial establishments like grocery and convenience stores, gas stations, laundromats, bars, cafes and restaurants are other good high-traffic options.

 Don’t Give Up!